clovaai/minimal-rnr-qa/README.md

 }
 ```

-This repository contains the code of **Minimal Retrieve & Read** that ranked the first place in the human (manual) evaluation and the second place in the automatic evaluation on "Systems Under 500Mb Track" of the [NeurIPS 2020 EfficientQA competition](https://efficientqa.github.io/).
+This repository contains the code of the **Minimal Retrieve & Read QA System** that ranked the first place in the human (manual) evaluation and the second place in the automatic evaluation on "Systems Under 500Mb Track" of the [NeurIPS 2020 EfficientQA competition](https://efficientqa.github.io/).

 ## A. Introduction